-A well-designed survey can reveal what your customers want, what motivates them to buy and how to carve out a competitive advantage in the marketplace — a critical step for startups and small businesses planning to launch new products and services.
-The following details who you should send surveys to, which survey questions to ask and how many surveys you should send to effectively research your target audience — and position your business for success.
+A well-designed survey can reveal what your customers want, what motivates them to buy, and how to carve out a competitive advantage in the marketplace — a critical step for startups and small businesses planning to launch new products and services.
+The following details which you should send surveys to, which survey questions to ask and how many surveys you should send to effectively research your target audience — and position your business for success.

 Who to send surveys to

 Start with a basic understanding of your audience demographics, then send surveys accordingly.
 For example, a B2B software company might know it wants to target real estate agencies with at least ten agents and $5 million in revenue.
 Or, a lawn care service might know it wants to target parents with household incomes greater than $250,000.